TUESDAY, 1 SEPTEMBER 1942

 the Fifth's HQ is remanned; General Kenney retains command of the Allied Air

 Force.
-IP-400s bomb and strafe the Kokoda Pass area, hitting Kokoda Airfield and in the vicinity of Alola, Isurava, and Missima; B-25s and A-20s pound the Mubo-Busama-Salamaua area.
+P-400s bomb and strafe the Kokoda Pass area, hitting Kokoda Airfield and in the vicinity of Alola, Isurava, and Missima; B-25s and A-20s pound the Mubo-Busama-Salamaua area.

 A B-17 strafes seaplanes at Faisi in the Shortland.

-IJN: Troop convoy en route to Buna from Rabaul was protected by Zeros of 2nd and 6th Kû from Rabaul and later Zeros of 2nd and Tainan Kû from Buna Airfield.
+IJN: Troop convoy en route from Rabaul to Buna was escorted by A6M Zeros from the 2nd Kokutai and 6th Kokutai from Rabaul and later escorted by A6M Zeros from the 2nd Kokutai and Tainan Kokutai from Buna Airfield.

 FRIDAY, 4 SEPTEMBER 1942

-ALASKA (11th Air Force): 2 bombers and 1 P-38 bomb and patrol Nazan and Kuluk
+ALASKA (11th Air Force): Two bombers escorted by a single P-38 bomb and patrol Nazan Bay off Atka and Kuluk

 Bays.
-Bombing of Kiska is cancelled due to weather.
+Bombing Kiska is cancelled due to weather.

 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): P-40s bomb and